 Well, there’s a surprise.
 Since Oxfordshire County Council pulled the plug on speed cameras, speeding has increased.
 A bit.
 In a couple of places.
 Where the limit was too low anyway and the cameras sited on long, straight roads.

-The BBC has, predictably, gone semi-hysterical, with the headline “The number of drivers speeding…has increased by up to 88%”.
+OCC’s media team has, predictably, gone semi-hysterical, with the headline “The number of drivers speeding…has increased by up to 88%”.

 The camera in Woodstock, site of the claimed 110 drivers exceeding the 30mph limit (strangely, we’re not told by how much – wonder why?) is on a clear, straight stretch of A road that is perfectly safe at 40mph.
 And there were 90 doing it before.
 Wow.